 The presence, in person or by proxy, of holders of at least a majority of the total number of outstanding shares of Common Stock entitled to vote is necessary to constitute a quorum for the transaction of business at the Annual Meeting.
+Shares present virtually during the Annual Meeting will be considered shares of common stock represented in person at the meeting.
 Each of Proposal 1, the amendment to the Certificate of Incorporation to implement a majority voting standard for uncontested director elections to first take effect at the Annual Meeting of Stockholders in 2021, and Proposal 2, the amendment to the Certificate of Incorporation to declassify the Board, requires the affirmative vote of not less than two-thirds of the outstanding shares entitled to vote.
 For Proposal 3, the election of two Class III directors, nominees shall be elected as directors of the Company based on a plurality voting standard, meaning the two nominees receiving the most affirmative votes shall be elected.
 The approval of a majority of the votes cast is necessary to approve Proposal 4, the consideration of an advisory vote approving the compensation of the Company's Named Executive Officers.